munguua/ncmpcpp-ueberzug/README.md

 `reserved_playlist_cols` is the number of columns you want to protect from the cover image such that it will not be covered by it.
 [The cover image will be truncated so as not to cover that area.](img/truncate_reserved_cols.gif)

 Now, simply run `./ncmpcpp-ueberzug` or `~/.ncmpcpp/ncmpcpp-ueberzug/ncmpcpp-ueberzug` to open ncmpcpp with album art enabled.
-If you want to be able to simply run `ncmpcpp-ueberzug` instead of its full path, simply move or symlink it somewhere in your $PATH, for example:
+If you want to be able to run just `ncmpcpp-ueberzug` instead of its full path, move or symlink it somewhere in your $PATH, for example:
 ```sh
 ln -s ~/.ncmpcpp/ncmpcpp-ueberzug/ncmpcpp-ueberzug ~/.local/bin/
 ```

 ## Compatibility